drLite35/Competitive-Programming-Solutions/Readme.md

 ## LeetCode

 The LeetCode directory contains my solutions to problems available on the LeetCode platform.
 Each problem has its own directory named after the problem's unique identifier.
-Inside each directory, you will find the solution file along with a README file explaining the problem and my approach to solving it.

 ## Codeforces

 The Codeforces directory contains my solutions to problems from the Codeforces platform.
 Similar to the LeetCode section, each problem has its own directory named after the problem's unique identifier.
-Inside each directory, you will find the solution file and a README file with a problem description and my approach to solving it.

 ## GeeksforGeeks

 The GeeksforGeeks directory contains my solutions to problems from the GeeksforGeeks platform.
 Similarly, each problem has its own directory named after the problem's unique identifier.
-Inside each directory, you will find the solution file and a README file with a problem description and my approach to solving it.

 ## Contributing